 Take another look.
 If I were going to take Julius Caesar, Charlemagne, Dante, Elizabeth I, Adam Smith, George Washington and Claude Monet on a London Walk this would be the one.
 Because of where it goes and what we see.
 It’s the oldest part of London; it’s also the most aggressively modern part.
 After-hours it’s transfigured: crystalline, transparent as a dragonfly, submerged in its past.
 We can peer into its depths.
-And then rub our eyes and wonder at a church that “transcends originality,” at the only private house in the country with its own court and cells, at a lost river, at a jewel box of a market (going there is a little touch of Harry Potter in the night), at Dirty Dick’s, at the architectural equivalent of a butterfly collection.
+And then rub our eyes and wonder at a church that “transcends originality,” at the only private house in the country with its own court and cells, at a lost river, at a jewel box of a market, at Dirty Dick’s, at the architectural equivalent of a butterfly collection.
 And to see it at night – washed in blue and green light – it’s like moving, stunned, through the crevasses of a mountain glacier!
 And that’s just first impressions, a quick scratch at the surface.
 The behind-the-scenes stuff – hidden courtyards, dimly lit alleyways and wonderful old pubs* – will take us right down into the depths of London’s ancient past.
 Guided by Peter. *Pubs included, post-walk curry an optional extra.

 LONDON WALKS PRACTICALS

 The Ancient City at Night walk takes place every* Thursday evening at 6.30 pm.
 The meeting point is outside exit 3 (by the Wellington statue) of Bank Tube Stop.
 N.B. the walk ends at Dirty Dick’s, very near Liverpool Street Station. *Except Dec.
 26 and Jan.
 2

 “the unfailingly fascinating London Walks… If you can’t find one [of their tours] that captures your fancy, maybe you really are tired of life” San Francisco Chronicle